Feds say they can't accept Senate changes to bill aiming to end Indian Act sexism

 But the senators said, and the government agreed, that the bill as written would not remove all of the provisions that make it easier for some First Nations men to pass along their Indian status to their descendants than for women.

-So the Senate’s standing committee on Aboriginal Peoples approved an amendment to the legislation put forward by independent Senator Marilou McPhedran that would get eliminate the other sexist provisions as well.
+So the Senate’s standing committee on Aboriginal Peoples approved an amendment to the legislation put forward by independent Senator Marilou McPhedran that would eliminate the other sexist provisions as well.
 And, on Thursday afternoon, the amended bill was passed by the Senate as a whole.

 It is now going back to the House of Commons.
 Indigenous Affairs Minister Carolyn Bennett has said the government cannot accept the amendment.